glauberperez/glauberperez/README.md

 - My name is Glauber Perez, i am 16 years old;
 - I am studying to be a **Pentester**;
-- Actually i am studying "Desenvolvimento de Sistemas".
+- Currently i am studying "Desenvolvimento de Sistemas".

 #### If you want talk to me :
 <div align="center">